Walk With Nature exhibition by Oak Group Artists

 The Santa Barbara County-based Oak Group, with members as far away as Marin County and New York State, are a group of plein air artists who are passionate about nature and committed to preserving land for wildlife, recreation, ranching, or farming.
 Working with conservation groups and landowners in many parts of California, Oak Group members record the beauty of these endangered landscapes to draw public attention to their beauty and fragility, and to help generate funds to protect them.
 Paintings included in Walk With Nature reflect the group's diverse and masterful command of using the landscape as subject matter.

 "For nearly ten years Santa Barbara Botanic Garden was my virtual backyard.
-The Meadow—from below looking at the borrowed landscape of La Cumbre Peak or from the top looking out at the ocean—became my 'go to' place to paint," said Marcia Burtt, artist and Oak Group member.
+The Meadow—from below looking at the borrowed landscape of Arlington Peak or from the top looking out at the ocean—became my 'go to' place to paint," said Marcia Burtt, artist and Oak Group member.
 "I and the entire Oak Group fully support the Garden in its plan to restore the Meadow to its original glory."

 Oak Group Artists’ Interpretations of The Garden’s Iconic Meadow